LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-11-15-javaProblem3-PatternRecognition.md

 **dynamic array**
 To create dynamic array, should use ArrayList (or other array object who can handle any number of objects).
 A java array always has a fixed length since some memory will be reserved for the array.

+**array length**
+if I create an array like this:
+Object[] array = new Object[100];
+then if I use array.length, the length will be 100 no matter the elements of the array are null or not...